Skip to content

 National Grid Electricity Distribution (NGED)

-South West England, East Midlands, West Midlands, East of England
+South West England, East Midlands, West Midlands, South Wales

 Online portal available.
 Covers the largest geographic area of any UK DNO.